thagat/django-mockups/docs/usage.rst

 Howto use the library
 =====================

-Its easy to get started with the :doc:`loadtestdata management command
+Its easy to get started with the :doc:`mockups management command
-<loadtestdata>` but its quite limited if you want to have more control of how
+<mockups>` but its quite limited if you want to have more control of how
 your test data should be created.
 This chapter describes how you use the library in your python environment like the shell, a custom script or in unittests.